 Understanding the risk/reward relationship and working out how much risk you are comfortable taking is an important part of investing.

 As a general rule, the more risk you take the greater the potential return, but also the greater potential loss.

 Please remember that the value of investments can go down as well as up.
-There is also the risk that you may not get back what you put in.
+There is also the risk that you may not get back the amount you put in.

 Investing goals and risk tolerance

 Are you cautious or adventurous or somewhere in-between?
 How would you feel about your investments fluctuating in value?
 Consider, too, how much money you could afford to lose.